 This natural wonder stands 200 feet from the top, creating a sparkling green pool below for swimmers to enjoy.

-The La Fortuna Waterfall is one of the numerous waterfalls near San Jose Costa Rica, so it is actually easy to incorporate in your adventure itinerary.
+The La Fortuna Waterfall is one of the numerous waterfalls near San Jose, Costa Rica, so it is actually easy to incorporate into your adventure itinerary.

 A great way to reach this tourist destination is by horseback riding.
 Pass through the lush Arenal environment and see different kinds of wildlife as you make your way through the La Fortuna Waterfall River.

 An admission fee of $18 for the upkeep of the La Fortuna Waterfall is collected at the entrance to the fall.

 2. Rio Celeste Waterfall

 Ask any local of the best Costa Rica Waterfalls, and the Rio Celeste Waterfall will surely make the cut.

 This body of water is tucked within the confines of the Tenorio National Park and can be reached by taking a short yet muddy trek through the cloud forest.